 Hold off the Nail-Biting, For Now

 California’s third-party carriers are predominantly in a wait-and-see mode.
-Feary believes there are a number of cases that in the next 12 to 18 months will flesh things out—especially with regard to interpreting and applying the B prong of whether the IC performs work that’s outside the employer’s main business.
+Feary believes there are a number of cases that will flesh things out—especially with regard to interpreting and applying the B prong of whether the IC performs work that’s outside the employer’s main business.

 Feary believes all of this requires study with regard to both the regulations associated with compliance and the economics of what's going on.
 After all, moving to an all-employee model or model based on complying with Wage Order Number 9 will impact businesses’ costs.
 And in the case of the employee model, they may lose committed ICs and then be saddled with a new staffing and training challenge—in a market where there’s already a labor shortage!